apache/camel-website/content/blog/2021/08/DeployingCamelRouteInAWSLambda/index.md

 ---
 title: "Deploying a Camel Route in AWS Lambda using Quarkus"
-date: 2021-08-19
+date: 2021-08-25
 authors: [ravishankarhassain]
-categories: ["AWS", "Lambda","Camel Quarkus"]
+categories: ["AWS Lambda","Camel Quarkus"]
 preview: "A new demonstration explaining how to develop a camel route using Quarkus (in both JVM & Native mode) and steps to deploy it in AWS Lamda"
 ---

 Do you fancy running camel route as functions in AWS Lambda.
 Well I did a small Proof Of Concept to test this and the results were interesting.
-Thanks to the Quarkus & Camel-Quarkus project and the team for their efforts to make this technically possible.
+Thanks to the Quarkus and Camel-Quarkus communities for their efforts to make this technically possible.

 You can find the working sample in the Camel Quarkus Examples [github repo](https://github.com/apache/camel-quarkus-examples/tree/camel-quarkus-main/aws-lambda)

-# Deploying a Camel Route in AWS Lambda : A Camel Quarkus example
+#Deploying a Camel Route in AWS Lambda : A Camel Quarkus example

 This project uses the following framework